How To Clean Bamboo Floors

-- Clean the floor of all debris, dirt and dust using a vacuum, broom or micro-fiber mop.
-The broom should have soft bristles
+- Clean and clear the floor of all debris, dirt, and dust using a vacuum, broom, or microfiber mop.
+The broom should have soft bristles.

-- Once you’ve chosen your cleaning solution, now you’re ready to mop the floor with a lightly damp mop.
-Gently use mop in a circular pattern, ensuring to add extra pressure to areas with more dirt or grime.
-Never wet mop or steam mop a bamboo floor.
-Ensure there is no moisture or water left over on the floor when you’re done.
+- Spray the cleaning solution as a light film across your floor, and then clean using a lightly damp mop.
+Gently mop in circular patterns, ensuring to add extra pressure to areas with more dirt or grime.
+If you’re wondering, “Can I clean bamboo with a steam mop?”
+No. Never wet mop or steam mop a bamboo floor, and make sure there is no moisture or water leftover on the floor when you’re done.

-Sometimes knowing what not to do is as important as knowing what TO do.
+Sometimes, knowing what not to do is as important as knowing what TO do.
+We’ve already mentioned some cleaning products to steer clear of.
+There is more to consider than products, for certain cleaning techniques work on other floors – but can be damaging for bamboo floors.
 The following is a list of things that can be harmful to your bamboo floors.

 Best Cleaning and Maintenance Tips